 The United States and European Union: Strictly Regulating Cosmetic Safety

 The United States (US) and European Union (EU) both work to ensure the safety of cosmetics for consumers through rigorous regulation.
-In the United States, the cosmetics industry is regulated by the U.S. Food and Drug Administration (FDA) which has been granted broad regulatory authority under the federal Food, Drug and Cosmetic Act, enacted in 1938.
+In the United States, the cosmetics industry is regulated by the U.S. Food and Drug Administration (FDA) which has been granted broad regulatory authority under the federal Food, Drug and Cosmetic Act (FD&C Act), enacted in 1938, and the Modernization of Cosmetics Regulation Act (MoCRA) of 2022.
 The 27 European Union Member States have transposed the European Union Cosmetics Directive, enacted in 1976, into national law.
 Each Member State has health authorities which then regulate cosmetics within their respective national boundaries according to the law.

 In both the United States and the European Union, cosmetics manufacturers ensure product safety prior to marketing, list all ingredients on the product label and comply with any restrictions that are established for cosmetic ingredients and products.
 Any potential risk from a product is assessed as part of its safety evaluation.